 Prostitution promotes degrading attitudes toward women, and invites violence against them

 And so, by the necessity to protect themselves, either from physical harm or from destitution, an overwhelmingly female contingent of sex workers find themselves at the mercy of the men they serve.
 Cruelly, society blames women for the violence committed against them, often postulating how she might have brought the trouble on herself.
-Rape statistics in Nevada, where prostitution is legal in most counties, supports the notion that degradation of prostitutes translates to females writ large: rapes in Nevada are 25% higher than the national average.
 The only way to oppose such attitudes (and realities) is to increase legal measures against those who perpetuate the prostitution industry.

 Legalization circumvents the most dangerous aspects of prostitution

-Criminalization of prostitution leaves prostitutes on the fringes of society, making them vulnerable to violence, poverty, and health risks.
-Decriminalization allows sex workers to call police in incidences of violence.
+The criminalization of prostitution leaves prostitutes on the fringes of society, making them vulnerable to violence, poverty, and health risks.
+Decriminalization allows sex workers to call the police in incidences of violence.
 In the Netherlands, decriminalizing prostitution gave sex workers access to social security and public health care.
 India’s union of sex workers improved prostitutes’ financial security by teaching them how to identify counterfeit bills.

 Legalization can harness the sex industry’s potential to contribute to society

-One formerly illicit trade that is now legal, marijuana, has done wonders for economic and social rejuvenation in Colorado.
-In 2015, the state has grossed nearly $1 billion in pot revenues (approximately 15% of that became the state’s through taxation), most of which have been funneled into the state’s school system.
-At the city and county levels, Coloradans have used their share to ramp up public health initiatives and even to address homelessness.
-Imagine how different prostitution would seem if a portion of its proceeds went to providing child-care support for working parents, or to supplement medical research that helps to cure disease, or to help fund drug rehabilitation programs.
+One formerly illicit trade that is now legal in many US states, marijuana, has done wonders for economic and social rejuvenation in these states.
+In 2021, a handful of states grossed tens of not hundreds of million of dollars in pot tax revenues, with California earning more than $1 billion.
+At city and county levels, such states are using their share to ramp up public initiatives, such as funding alcohol and drug treatments, school construction, veterans’ services and more.
+Imagine how different prostitution would seem if a portion of its proceeds went to providing child-care support for working parents, or to supplement medical research that helps cure disease or to help fund drug rehabilitation programs.

 Legalization reflects the victimless nature of consensual prostitution

 The internet abounds with sex worker testimonials who attest to the satisfaction of a career in sex, and these personalities carefully draw a distinction between themselves and those who are coerced.
-One prostitute marvels at her great financial success, and draws feelings of “empowerment” from her work.
+Some prostitutes marvel at their great financial success and draw feelings of “empowerment” from their work.
 Stories of satisfied practitioners and customers beg the question: Why isn’t prostitution simply viewed as a normal business transaction?
 As the great variation in prostitution laws across the globe reflects, the illicit nature of prostitution is by no means an objective reality.
-And even if the ethical parameters of prostitution are unclear, free societies should, in principle, avoid restricting business transactions which do not harm individuals or society.
+And even if the ethical parameters of prostitution are unclear, free societies should, in principle, avoid restricting business transactions that do not harm individuals or society.